OWASP FIASSE

 “The Securable Framework”

-The Framework for Integrating Application Security into Software Engineering (FIASSE) is a vendor-neutral approach to embedding security directly into the software engineering discipline.
+Use an attribute model with principles and processes to guide agentic software development (or manual software engineering) to secure outcomes.
+The Framework for Integrating Application Security into Software Engineering (FIASSE) is a vendor-neutral approach to embedding security directly into the software engineering discipline, without “Shoveling Left”.
 FIASSE (pronounced /feiz/ like ‘phases of the moon’) is a light weight framework that adapts to your existing software development processes.
-FIASSE provides a model and principles to create truly securable software by focusing on core software qualities and promoting fundamental Software Engineering capabilities.
+FIASSE provides a model and principles to create truly securable software by focusing on software attributes and promoting fundamental Software Engineering capabilities that make secure operation over time possible.
 This makes your security efforts more effective, sustainable, and integrated with the development team.

 It reframes developments relationship with security in terms software engineers already understand and can execute on.
-This gives development clear expectations for the involvement of the security team, reducing the aggravation that comes from last-minute security demands.
+This gives development clear expectations for the involvement of the security team, reducing the aggravation that comes from last-minute or after-the-fact security demands.
+These approaches work regardless if the code is agentic generated or manually written.

 Fundamentals